yokolet/new-note/_posts/2017-06-09-math-without-it.md

 description: ""
 category:
 tags: []
+hero_height: is-small
 ---

-#### Division/Power Without Exact Operators ####

-I see this sort of questions among algorithm problems.
+Do division or power calculation without language provided operators -- we see this sort of questions among algorithm problems.
 I wrote [Addtion without +/- operators](http://yokolet.github.io/2017/05/24/you-can-do-it-by-xor.html#addition-without-----operators) in the post about XOR related questions.
-"Divide without divison" and "power without its operator or function" are examples as well.
+"Divide without division" and "power without its operator or function" are examples as well.

-Not like the addition, a divison and power need to repeat.
+Not like the addition, a division and power need to repeat.
 Intuitive implementations would be simply repeat subtraction or multiplication.
 Those calculates correctly, however, time complexity tends to be O(n).
 Better ways are out there.